The Database That Interviews Your Application (Then Optimises Itself)

 The Hidden Cost of Manual Database Tuning

-The Limitations of Human‑Led Optimisation
+The Four Failure Modes of Human-Led Optimisation

 Stage 1: Passive Observation — The Database Listens

 The first stage is purely observational.
-The database captures a representative sample of all incoming queries — not just the SQL text, but a rich set of runtime statistics: execution time, rows examined, rows returned, lock wait time, temporary disk usage, and the query plan used.
-This data is streamed into an internal time‑series store or a specialised profiling buffer.
-Critically, this observation imposes near‑zero overhead (<0.5% CPU) because it samples at the query plan cache level rather than instrumenting every execution.
+The database captures a representative sample of all incoming queries—not just the SQL text, but a rich set of runtime statistics: execution time, rows examined, rows returned, lock wait time, temporary disk usage, and the query plan used.
+This data is streamed into an internal time-series store or a specialised profiling buffer.

 Stage 2: Workload Fingerprinting — Identifying the Application's DNA